National Party leadership: Chris Luxon elected leader, Nicola Willis deputy - NZ Herald

 Christopher Luxon and Nicola Willis are the "reset" the National Party and New Zealand needs.

-This was the message from Luxon's first press conference as National leader.
+This was the message during Luxon's first press conference as National leader.

 With new deputy Nicola Willis next to him, Luxon said it was "an incredible privilege and honour to be elected as National Party leader today".